Map user attributes and auto-provision new users

 • Test with both administrator and non-administrator accounts to confirm that you are mapping attributes correctly.

-• Attributes are mapped every time a user signs into Workfront via SSO, not just during Auto-Provisioning.
+• Attributes that are mapped are applied each time a user signs in via single-sign on.

 1. Click the Main Menu icon in the upper-right corner of Adobe Workfront, then click Setup .